 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Except for hedge accounting, retrospective application is required but comparative information is not compulsory.
-The Company has assessed and concluded that is not likely to have any material impact on the financial statements.
-However, additional disclosures with regard to the Company's risk management activities may be required.
+The Company has performed a high-level impact assessment of all three aspects of IFRS 9 and expects no significant impact on its balance sheet and equity.
+The Company plans to adopt the new standard on the required effective date.